Bourne Grammar School: Houses

 There is a house system and Form Groups within the school designated by the letters A to H from years 7-11, and A to J in the sixth form.
 All students are assigned 1 of 4 houses: Behn (Aphra Behn), Meitner (Lise Meitner), Rorschach (Hermann Rorschach) and Tinbergen (Nikolaas Tinbergen).
 Each house's name was chosen by its original leader in 2012 (the four members of staff coming from the Drama, Physics, Psychology and Biology departments of the school respectively).
 This replaced the system of five houses ('V', 'W', 'X', 'Y', 'Z') to match the five form groups in each year (everyone in each form being from one house) that existed before the school's expansion in 2012.

 Badge

-The school badge is a red shield with two gold bars and three red discs above: an escutcheon argent with two bars vert and three pommes in the chief.
-The heraldry is derived from that of the Bourne Town Council (formerly Bourne UDC), which in turn, is based on the arms of the Wake family, medieval lords of the Manor of Bourne.
+The school badge is a red shield with two gold bars and three gold discs above (Gules, two bars Or, in chief three bezants).
+Some of the heraldry is common with that of the Bourne Town Council (formerly Bourne UDC) ie an escutcheon Or on a Fess Azure between in chief three Torteaux and in base a Wake Knot.
+Both the arms of the school and the council are derived from the arms of the Wake family, medieval lords of the Manor of Bourne.
 The school shares the town motto Vigila et Ora, meaning "Watch and Pray".
 The reference is Christ's injunction to His disciples in St Matthew's Gospel: "Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak."